General Counsel: Ethics

 Basic Obligation of Public Service

 Public service is a public trust.
 Each employee has a responsibility to the United States Government and its citizens to place loyalty to the Constitution, laws and ethical principles above private gain.
-To ensure that every citizen can have complete confidence in the integrity of the Federal Government, each employee shall respect and adhere to the principles of ethical conduct stated below and in implementing standards contained in 5 C.F.R § 2635 and in the Joint Ethics Regulation, DoD 5500.7-R.
+To ensure that every citizen can have complete confidence in the integrity of the Federal Government, each employee shall respect and adhere to the principles of ethical conduct stated below and in implementing standards contained in 5 C.F.R § 2635 as amended at 76 FR 38547 (July 1, 2011), and in the Joint Ethics Regulation, DoD 5500.7-R.

 - Public service is a public trust, requiring employees to place loyalty to the Constitution, the laws and ethical principles above private gain.